 As a container, the Clinic is an important contributor to the therapeutic experience and we therefore give a great deal of thought to the healthy operation of the Clinic as a whole.

 The particular therapies we have at our disposal have been selected for good reason for the genuine contribution we know that they can make to recovery.

 Your principal therapist will be your guide and support throughout your stay, drawing on the rest of the team as necessary to ensure you receive the most appropriate help.
-You will have the opportunity to benefit from daily counselling sessions.
-These sessions may identify where other available therapies may be of help to your recovery.
+During these sessions you will identify where other available therapies may be of help to your recovery.